 I’m 9 weeks away from having baby number two and in this pregnancy, I was advised I would be treated as an automatic gestational diabetes patient.

-In hindsight (a wonderful thing), the changes really weren’t that hard.
-Husband joined in and it sent me on a slightly different course after baby was born and in preparation for baby number 2.
+In hindsight – a wonderful thing – the changes really weren’t that hard.
+My husband joined in and it sent me on a slightly different course after our baby was born and in preparation for baby number two.
 I had lost weight too so my BMI dropped before I fell pregnant again.

-This pregnancy I started testing automatically at 17 weeks three to four times a day and I was perfectly aware of my limitations therefore portion control and reducing sugar were the key factors in ensuring I didn't have as high readings.
+This pregnancy, I started testing automatically at 17 weeks three to four times a day.
+I was perfectly aware of my limitations, so portion control and reducing sugar were the key factors in making sure I didn't have as high readings.

-I also have Graves Disease to add to the mix so am on medication as part of my regular treatment.
-The things you do for pregnancy!!!
+I also have Graves disease to add to the mix so I'm on medication as part of my regular treatment.